Powers-Brissova-Research-Group/FFIND/README.md

-# Flexible Framework for Integrating and Navigating Data - FFIND
+# Flexible Framework for Integrating and Navigating Data (FFIND)

 FFIND is a generalized framework for connecting to managed data and metadata from diverse sources and making it accessible via an integrated web application that promotes the exploration and discovery of the data.
-It was developed by the [Powers-Brissova Research Group](https://www.powersbrissovaresearch.org), at Vanderbilt University Medical Center, which is comprised of a multi-disciplinary team of scientists and software engineers.
+It was developed by the [Powers & Brissova Research Group](https://www.powersbrissovaresearch.org), at Vanderbilt University Medical Center, which is comprised of a multi-disciplinary team of scientists and software engineers.

 FFIND was used to develop [Pancreatlas](https://www.pancreatlas.org), whose goal is to provide the scientific community with easily accessible,  detailed, comprehensive images of the human pancreas with the hope that  this will advance our understanding of diseases such as diabetes,  pancreatic cancer, and pancreatitis.